cccbr/runningatower/content/docs/communication/_index.md

 ![Heavitree, Devon](heavitree_350.jpg)

+*Figure 1: Church of St. Michael & All Angels, Heavitree, Devon*

 The term ***[tower authority](../glossary/#tower-authority)*** is used to mean the owner(s) and / or person(s) responsible for the bells and the tower in which they are installed.
 About 90% of rings of bells, hung for full circle change ringing, are in buildings forming part of the ***[C of E](../glossary/#c-of-e)***.
 In these cases, the legal ownership of the bells is vested in the Churchwardens.
 The ***[PCC](../glossary/#pcc)*** has a duty for the use, maintenance and insurance of the bells.
 It is recommended to have a ringing representative on the PCC.

 ![Exeter Cathedral, Devon](exeter_cathedral_350.jpg)

+*Figure 2: Cathedral Church of St. Peter in Exeter, Devon*

 Elsewhere, for example in ***[C of E](../glossary/#c-of-e)*** cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different lines of authority.

 ![Mobile Belfry 2 at CCCBR, Nottingham](Mobile2_350.jpg)

+*Figure 3: Mobile Belfry 2 at CCCBR Roadshow, September 2022*

 ***[Tower authority](../glossary/#tower-authority)*** also means those owning and / or responsible for rings of bells that are mobile or in secular buildings – e.g. the Local Authority for a municipal ring of bells, or a private owner.